Mogorović family: Babonožić branch

 The branch, also known as Babonosić while in Latin documents as Babonosich and Babonossych, is named after its founder Baboneg.
 Until 1452 were mentioned in the hinterland of Zadar, while since the end of 15th and early 16th century in Donja Žažićna (today Donje Pazarište) in župa of Lika.

 In 1457, Miklouš was a member of the noble court table of the Mogorović tribe.
 Among the signatories of Cetin charter (1527) and Croatian-Slavonian Sabor in Zagreb (1533) was Nikola.
 After the fall of Lika to Ottomans, the family members were vassals of Frankopan and Zrinski noble families, even settling on their estates.
 In 1545-1550 Ivan was castellan of Steničnjak which was Frankopan's estate, and 1556 as a judge during the division of property of Šubić's branch Peranski.
-Between 1548-1572 they were gifted with many estates including Skrad Castle (in pledge) by the Frankopan and Zrinski family due to military services.
+Between 1548 and 1572 they were gifted with many estates including Skrad Castle (in pledge) by the Frankopan and Zrinski family due to military services.
 Pavle was captain of military troops of Juraj IV Zrinski, while Mihovil was captain of Ban's troops in 1581.
 In 1592, Gašpar was commander of the town Izačić.
 In the 17th century, as the vassals of Zrinski were mentioned Gabro (1620, 1629) and Baltazar (1638, 1642).

 The known coat of arms is from seals by Juraj (1622) and Baltazar (1646), and one wood engraving from the 17th century that can be found on one altar of the church in the Svetice near Ozalj.
 In the church was a family crypt and at the end of the 19th century, it had a golden coat of arms.
 The family is not mentioned in the 18th century.
 Their relationship with Babonožić aliter Benvenuti from Zagreb County is unknown.